2003Rk/foodDel/README.md

 - **Order Management** – View, process, and update orders in real time.
 - **User Management** – Manage customers and their activity.
 - **Firebase Integration** – Secure and efficient backend with Firestore.
-- **Dashboard Analytics** – Track sales, user engagement, and more.

 ## 🏗️ Tech Stack
 - **Frontend:** Flutter (Dart)